ibm-cloud-docs/satellite/host-reqs.md

 The hosts must not have any additional packages, configuration, or other customizations.
 After the host is created, do not change the default packages or operating system settings, such as disabling SELinux.
 For more information, see [Why can't I install extra software like vulnerability scanning tools on my host?](/docs/satellite?topic=satellite-faqs#host-software).
 {: important}

 You might need to refresh your packages on the host machine.
-For example, in IBM Cloud infrastructure you can run the following commands to add the required packages.
+For example, in {{site.data.keyword.IBM_notm}} Cloud infrastructure you can run the following commands to add the required packages.
   1. Refresh the {{site.data.keyword.redhat_notm}} packages on your machine.
       ```
       subscription-manager refresh